 SSDs are becoming more affordable all the time, but it can still be tough to fit everything you'd like faster access to onto a single drive.
-Intel Optane Memory looks to bridge the gap between the faster speeds of a solid-state drive and the space available on a mechanical hard drive.
+We discuss the choice between HDD vs SSD in more detail elsewhere, but Intel Optane Memory looks to bridge the gap between the faster speeds of a solid-state drive and the space available on a mechanical hard drive.
 If you need other fresh parts to go with Optane, check out our list of best CPUs, best graphics cards, and best SSDs for gaming.
 Here's everything you need to know about how Intel Optane Memory works, the benefits, and the possible drawbacks.

 What is Intel Optane Memory?

 Fundamentally, Optane Memory is a form of disk caching.
 The idea is to provide users with the fast data access of SSDs combined with the high capacity of HDDs.
 (Technically, Optane Memory can be used with an SSD as well, but for purposes of this article I'll just say HDD for the slower mass storage.)
 Commonly used data gets replicated onto fast M.2 Optane Memory storage while less important data is pulled from the hard drive.
 It's great in theory, but Optane Memory isn't always a perfect solution.

 How Intel Optane Memory works

 Optane Memory uses a "least recently used" (LRU) approach to determine what gets stored in the fast cache.
 All initial data reads come from the slower HDD storage, and the data gets copied over to the cache.
 Data writes go first to the cache and then get replicated over to the HDD.
 Each time a block of data in the cache gets read or written, its last access time is updated.
 Eventually, the cache fills up and old data gets evicted—and it will be the data that has been sitting unused for the longest amount of time.
 The larger your cache, the more data it can hold, and the more likely reads and writes will use fast cached storage rather than hitting your slow HDD.